willbelive/sales-director/brief.md

 #### Days 31-60: Build the Machine
 - What's your outbound strategy?
 Channels, volume, messaging framework.
-- How do you structure the sales process for a high-value agency retainer vs. a ClickFlow SaaS sale vs. a Karrot pilot?
+- How do you structure the sales process for a high-value agency retainer vs. a WillFlow SaaS sale vs. a LiveLink pilot?
 - What CRM/pipeline hygiene do you implement?
 What metrics do you track weekly?
 - How do you identify whether current reps need coaching, new playbooks, or replacement?

 #### Days 61-90: Scale
 - How do you hit your personal MRR target while also ramping the team?
-- What's your plan for cross-selling agency clients into ClickFlow/Karrot (and vice versa)?
+- What's your plan for cross-selling agency clients into WillFlow/LiveLink (and vice versa)?
 - What's the first hire you'd make to scale the team?
 Why?
 - What does your weekly sales team cadence look like? (meetings, reviews, pipeline calls)